guilherme-schumann/development-documentation/README.md

-# Welcome to **Epag Documentation**
+# Welcome to **Letpay Documentation**

-Our comprehensive developer resources and API documentation are crafted to provide developers with an in-depth understanding of epag's suite of products.
+Our comprehensive developer resources and API documentation are crafted to provide developers with an in-depth understanding of Letpay's suite of products.
 These materials serve as a guide to explore the robust features we offer and the versatile applications of our API.
 Developers can delve into detailed examples, best practices, and custom integration strategies that showcase the potential of our platform.
 Whether you're looking to streamline payment processes, enhance user experience, or integrate advanced functionalities, our documentation is designed to support you every step of the way.

-This repository contains the source code for the Epag Documentation website built with [Docusaurus](https://docusaurus.io/).
+This repository contains the source code for the Letpay Documentation website built with [Docusaurus](https://docusaurus.io/).
 It leverages a Dockerized setup to simplify both local development and deployment.

 ## Table of Contents